Stays abroad for students of English:

 Generally speaking, you need to complete the stay abroad to graduate as a teacher in Lower Saxony.
 However, if there are good reasons (family responsibilities, health etc) why you cannot go abroad for twelve weeks, then it is possible to apply for special consideration - see here for further information.

 How do I get credit for my time abroad?

 See here for an explanation of the credit transfer procedure for returning students.

-I've been abroad before - will it count?
+I've spent time in an English-speaking country before - will it count?